yanlingzhuang/yanlingzhuang.github.io/_pages/about.md

 Research Interest
 ======
 My research interest is mainly about optimization with application in e-commerce and logistics management.
 Specifically, I’m focusing on developing data-driven solutions and integrating the operations research and artificial intelligence in decision making.
+I’m also interested in deep learning and reinforcement learning.